Megadwarf47/ProjectOutlawn/docs/Roadmap.md

 [✅] Fix the icon stuff

+[❌] GitLab build pipeline

-[❌] Make the build pipeline not rely on github packages
+[❌] Make the build pipeline not rely on any packages

 [✅] A GUI launcher that can join/host